carla-simulator/carla/Docs/tuto_G_chrono.md

 ### Enabling Chrono physics

 Chrono physics is enabled using the `enable_chrono_physics` method available through the Actor class.
-As well as values for substeps and substep delta time, it requires 3 template files and a base path to locate those files:
+As well as values for substeps and substep delta time, it requires three template files and a base path to locate those files:

 - __`base_path`:__ Path of the directory which contains the template files.
-This is necessary to ensure that auxiliary files referenced from the template files have a common base path to search from.
+This is necessary to ensure that auxiliary files referenced from the template files have a common base path from which to search.
 - __`vehicle_json`:__ Path of the vehicle template file relative to the `base_path`.
 - __`tire_json`:__ Path of the tire template file relative to the `base_path`.
 - __`powertrain_json`:__ Path of the powertrain template file relative to the `base_path`.

 !!!
 Important
-    Double check your paths.
+    Double-check your paths.
 Incorrect or missing paths can cause Unreal Engine to crash.

 There are a variety of example template files for different vehicles available in `Build/chrono-install/share/chrono/data/vehicle`.
 Read the Project Chrono [documentation](https://api.projectchrono.org/manual_vehicle.html) to find out more about their vehicle examples and how to create templates.